WebOrigami/docs/src/content/framework/intro6.md

 This copies the entire virtual graph represented by the `src` folder into a new filesystem folder called `dist`.

-When this completes, inspect the `dist` folder.
+<span class="tutorialStep"></span> Inspect the `dist` folder.
 In addition to all the source files you created by hand, you should now also see:

 - A real `avatars` folder with real SVG images for each team member.
 - A real `index.html` page with HTML to create a tile for each team member.
 - A real `team` folder with real HTML pages for each team member.

-If you restart the server and browse the `dist` route in the served site, you should see a fully functional About Us area that's identical to the one visible at the `src` route — only the `dist` version is backed entirely by static files.
+<span class="tutorialStep"></span> Restart the server and browse the `dist` route in the served site.
+You should see a fully functional About Us area that's identical to the one visible at the `src` route — only the `dist` version is backed entirely by static files.

 Some of the source files you created by hand or copied in, such as `styles.css`, are necessary to run the site, but the formula files aren't necessary.
 It's possible to filter out the files you don't need, but for now you can leave them in the `dist` folder; deploying them is harmless.